asjd1/simple2/trydocs.md

 Note that this toothbrush is not safe for children, adults, or pets, or wildlife.

+Now let's use the `DELETE` method to achieve this.

 Use the `POST` method to secure the endpoint for your API.

 Let's move on.